atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “fortunes we labour under, however
 • -■ #*
 disagreeable ouf existence may be, we “are not to wish with anxiety for put “removal from a world of trouble — By “endeavouring to regulate our pashons, and to Submit patiently .to the dispensations of Providence, we have a st claim to the; divine Savour; and we “may be assured that patience and re ^ sst Signation will bring us.
-Sooner or “later, the relief we sigh for: they, “will make us equally ready to live,, st nd toidie, contented.” y
+Sooner or “later, the relief we sigh for: they, “will make us equally ready to live,, st nd toidie, contented." y
 •%.
 A A ^ y
 *